 I’m committed to seeing improvements in cancer treatments continue through clinical trials.

 Since diagnosis, Judy has created a cancer support group and is an advocate for the benefits of clinical trials research.
-She is currently a member of the Australasian Gastro Intestinal Trials Group (AGITG) Consumer Advisory Panel.
+She was a member of the Australasian Gastro Intestinal Trials Group (AGITG) Consumer Advisory Panel.